 Does watching TV increase the risk of thrombosis?

-Scientists at the University of Bristol have calculated the danger: Their publication, "Television viewing and venous thrombo-embolism: a systematic review and meta-analysis,” is based on three observational studies with data from a total of 131,421 subjects.
-It found that the risk of thrombosis grew with increased television viewing.
+Scientists at the University of Bristol have now calculated the danger: Their publication, "Television viewing and venous thrombo-embolism: a systematic review and meta-analysis,” is based on three observational studies with data from a total of 131,421 subjects.
+It found that the risk of thrombosis grew with increasing television viewing.
 Participants who watched more than 4 hours of television a day were 35 percent more likely to suffer venous thromboembolism compared to people who watched less than 2.5 hours a day.
 Age, gender and body mass index are of secondary importance, and slim and athletic people are also at risk.

 Recommended: regular physical activity... and compression stockings